MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 - If you enable this setting, a daily quick scan will run at the time of day specified.

-- If you disable or do not configure this setting, daily quick scan controlled by this config will not be run.
+- If you disable or don't configure this setting, daily quick scan controlled by this config won't be run.
 <!-- ScheduleQuickScanTime-Description-End -->

 <!-- ScheduleQuickScanTime-Editable-Begin -->